klasmodin/klasmodin.github.io/_posts/2025-03-17-what-is-the-matrix.md

 "The more I learn, the more I realize I don't know."
 There's beauty in this awareness; it's a whisper of unlimited possibilities.

-The course in Linear Algebra transfigured my view of mathematics.
+The course in Linear Algebra changed my view of mathematics.
 From there on, it wasn't about memorizing algorithms.
 Linear Algebra is a self-contained theory.
-It's abstract, yet concrete because it's geometric, and geometry evokes mental pictures.
+It's abstract, yet concrete because it's geometric and therefore evokes mental pictures.
-Soon after the course ended, I decided to quit engineering in favor of full-time studies in mathematics.
+Soon after the course ended, I decided to quit engineering for full-time studies in mathematics.

 <p style="text-align: center;">~</p>

-Twenty years later, [Milo Viviani](https://www.sns.it/it/persona/milo-viviani) and I began to appreciate how geometry reveals itself in the equations of hydrodynamics.
+Twenty years later, [Milo Viviani](https://www.sns.it/it/persona/milo-viviani) and I began to learn how geometry manifests itself in the equations of hydrodynamics.
 These equations were formulated by [Leonhard Euler](https://en.wikipedia.org/wiki/Leonhard_Euler) in 1757 but are still far from understood.
 Somehow, the more mathematicians learn about them, the more peculiar their solutions appear to be.
 Yet, there are ways to approach them.